pthu/sahd/docs/words/ma2or.md

 [^17]: Jastrow,   <i>DTT</i>, 721 (referring to bPesaḥ.
 62<sup><small>b</small></sup>;    yTaʿan.
 4:8/18, 68<sup><small>d</small></sup>);  Dalman, <i>ANHT</i>, 221.
 The expression also became a euphemism for blindness (bḤag.
 5<sup><small>b</small></sup>),   see the lexica, referred to above.
 [^18]: Rudolph 1962:149, with n.
 9b: ‘mit einem Blick aus deinem Augen’;   cf. also NJPS ‘with one [glance] of your eyes’;  similarly: Beek 1984:172.
 Also quoted in <i>HAL</i>, 512; <i>HALOT</i>, 539.
 [^19]: According to Dirksen, <i>BHQ</i> 18:17, LXX, Vg and Pesh are indeterminate;   however, Pesh applies similarly to MT, ܗܕܐ   (<i>hdʾ</i>) (msc.) and ܥܝܢܐ   (<i>ʿ ynʾ</i>) (fem.).
 [^20]: Pope 1977:481.
-Marvin Pope (1977:481) argued with regard to Job 21:20 that the   verb (<span dir="rtl">יִרְאוּ</span>, qal impf.
+Marvin Pope (1977:481) argued with regard to Job 21:20 that the   verb (<span dir="rtl">יִרְאוּ</span>, <i>qal</i> impf.
 3m.pl. jus.) precedes the noun and   therefore does not need to agree in gender or number   (see GK, 487, §145o;  Joüon-Muraoka, <i>GBH</i>, 557, §150.r3)   Therefore, this text is  only a possibility.
 The first two texts (Zech 3:9, 4:10) were dismissed as irrelevant by   Nelleke Stoop (2002:248, n.
 32.), with the remark that   <span dir="rtl">עַיִן</span> is applied there in a metaphorical sense and thus hardly   could be used as evidence.
 Yet, as far as I am aware,  the gender of a word remains the same, whether applied in a metaphorical   sense or not, and Stoop does not offer any argument to strengthen her statement.
 The last text (Song 6:5) refers to <span dir="rtl">עֵינַיִךְ</span>   with the masculine <span dir="rtl">שֶׁהֵם</span> (cf. Rudolph 1962:163)  showing that the noun sometimes was referred to as masculine.
 [^21]: Stoop 2002:248.
 See also  <i>DCH</i> i:179:   ‘… masc. <span dir="rtl">אֶחָד</span>   (<span dir="rtl">חַד</span>,  <span dir="rtl">אַחַד</span>,   Kt <span dir="rtl">אחת</span>);  cstr. <span dir="rtl">אַחַד</span>  (Kt <span dir="rtl">אחת</span>); … fem. <span dir="rtl">אַחַת</span>   (<span dir="rtl">אֶחָד</span>,  <span dir="rtl">אֶחָ֑ת</span>,   Kt <span dir="rtl">אחד</span>);   cstr. <span dir="rtl">אַחַת</span> (Kt <span dir="rtl">אחד</span>);   see also <i>HAL</i>, 29; Ges<sup><small>18</small></sup>, 33.
 Although Stoop also refers to this phenomenon (2002:248-49, with n.
 34), she   nevertheless proposes an emendation to the text of Song 4:9, without indicating, however,   what the change entails.
 She does offer an interesting interpretation of <span dir="rtl">בְּאַחַד</span> as an adverbial expression connected to the verb: ‘you captured me at once’ (p.
 248-49, with n.
 33).
 [^22]: See GK, 298, §97a;    453, §134;  Joüon-Muraoka, <i>GBH</i>, 525-26, §142b;   <i>IBHS</i>, 275, §15.2.1f.
 [^23]: Keel 1992:153,   with reference to pp. 71-74;   see already GB, 582; furthermore Schroer & Staubli 2005:86-87.